The Eras Era

 Proving Her Legend Status

-Fearless (Taylor’s Version) wasn’t the only way Taylor’s towering legacy loomed large over the first half of 2021.
-After the album’s April release, she proved not just influential but actively present in shaping the year’s pop landscape — particularly through her impact on rising star Olivia Rodrigo.
-The singer-songwriter, then still a teenager, had been open about her admiration for Taylor since the release of her breakout hit “drivers license” in January.
-She called Taylor a guiding force both sonically and spiritually, and Taylor responded with an enthusiastic Instagram shoutout as the single shot to No. 1.
+Fearless (Taylor’s Version) wasn’t the only way Taylor’s legacy loomed large over the first half of 2021.
+She proved actively present in shaping the year’s pop landscape—particularly through her impact on rising star Olivia Rodrigo.
+The then-teenager had been open about her admiration for Taylor since the release of her breakout hit “drivers license” in January, calling Taylor a guiding force both sonically and spiritually.
+Taylor responded with an enthusiastic Instagram shoutout as the single shot to No. 1.

 Painting the World RED – Again